Use Charlie’s time off tracking software to say goodbye to spreadsheets and give yourself more of the one thing you need most: time.

 The result?
 Messy, chaotic and a constant drain on both your time and mind.When I was still working at my first company, there wasn’t much of an alternative.
 There was already time off software on the market – but nothing that combined tracking time off with other HR features such as performance reviews, data storage and onboarding.
-With Charlie’s automated time off tracker, we built the alternative.
+With Charlie’s time off feature, we built the alternative.

 Remove yourself from the process with automated time off by CharlieHR

 With Charlie, you can tame the chaos of processing time off.